israelmarti/BiSpeD/README.md

 ```

 - **rvbina**
 > This task computes the cross-correlation of radial velocities between two spectra using the Fast Fourier Transform method (FFT) to perform the convolution.
-The output is the full discrete linear convolution of the inputs showed in a dispersion grid defined on the the spectral region of ´wreg´.
-It requires the previously estimation of primary and secondary mean spectra.
+The output is the full discrete linear convolution of the inputs showed in a dispersion grid defined on the spectral region of ´wreg´.
+It requires the previous estimation of primary and secondary mean spectra.
 First, the primary RV is determined by cross-correlation among observed spectrum and an estimated template for primary component; then the mean spectroscopic features are removed from observed spectra and the secondary RV determination is carry out.
-The cross-correlation function is fitted for the most significative peak with a Gaussian fitting.
+The cross-correlation function is fitted for the most significative peak with a Gaussian function.
 > Mandatory parameters:
 > - `lis` (string): file list of observed spectra to process.
 The file name must be preceded by the symbol @.
 > Optional parameters: